VictorS67/ProfessionalDevelopment/week3/Python/README.md

   - __Algorithms__: preprocessing, feature extraction, and more...

 ## Code snippet
+I will introduce some famous supervised learning algorithms realized in Scikit-learn in this part, you can read their documentation in the reference section to know better for each algorithm.
 ```Python
 # decision tree algorithm
 >>> from sklearn.datasets import load_iris